Cloud-SPAN/02genomics/_episodes/01-writing-scripts.md

 ### Using scp for file transfer

 `scp` stands for 'secure copy protocol', and is a widely used UNIX tool for moving files between computers.
-The simplest way to use `scp` is to run it in your local terminal, and use it to copy a single file:
+This is ran in your **local terminal**.
+You will need to be within your cloudspan folder you created previously whether you are using Git Bash or terminal.

 If you are using a Windows machine, you should be able to use scp as long as you have Git Bash/Git for Windows installed.
 Just make sure you run the commands below in a Git Bash terminal and not the built-in Windows terminal.